 All adapter trimmed sRNA reads that mapped to the Z. tritici IPO323 genome without mismatches and had no perfect matches in the wheat genome were used for sRNA loci prediction using SiLoCo.
 This resulted in the identification of 1619 candidate sRNA loci. sRNA reads were counted based on the defined sRNA loci for each sample.
-Based on the read count abundance and read length distribution, posterior probability per sRNA locus per sample was estimated. sRNA loci differential expression between infected and mock samples were also estimated. sRNA loci were selected for further investigation following a pipeline described in the Materials and Methods, and Method S1.
-All sRNA loci annotated as rRNAs and tRNAs were excluded from further analysis apart form a small number of those that mapped to the non-coding strand of these genes.
-This analysis funneled down the candidate sRNA loci list from 1619 to 389 potentially genuine sRNA loci that differed in length and total expression level and originated predominantly from intergenic regions (76%) (Figure S3; Table S3).
-These loci were active at one or sometimes at several often adjacent timepoints during wheat infection (Figure 1).
-Notably, all chromosomes of Z. tritici including the 13 core and 8 shorter accessory (dispensable) chromosomes (Goodwin et al., 2011) were predicted to host sRNA loci, and there was a trend for longer chromosomes hosting higher number of sRNA loci (Figure S4; Table S3).
+Based on the read count abundance and read length distribution, posterior probability per sRNA locus per sample was estimated. sRNA loci differential expression between infected and mock samples were also estimated. sRNA loci were selected for further investigation following a pipeline described in the section "Materials and Methods," and Supplementary Method S1.
+All sRNA loci annotated as rRNAs and tRNAs were excluded from further analysis apart from a small number of those that mapped to the non-coding strand of these genes.
+This analysis funneled down the candidate sRNA loci list from 1619 to 389 potentially genuine sRNA loci that differed in length and total expression level (Supplementary Table S4).
+Over three quarters of these sRNA loci originated from intergenic regions and overlapped with transposable elements (TEs) and unclassified repetitive elements, whereas only 66 out of 389 loci overlapped with genes (Supplementary Figure S3 and Supplementary Table S4).
+There were also 34 loci, which may or may not be genuine, that overlapped with non-coding RNA genes (Supplementary Figure S3 and Supplementary Table S4).
+All these sRNA loci were active at one or sometimes at several, often adjacent timepoints during wheat infection (Figure 1).
+Notably, all chromosomes of Z. tritici including the 13 core and 8 shorter accessory (dispensable) chromosomes (Goodwin et al., 2011) were predicted to host sRNA loci (Supplementary Figure S4 and Supplementary Tables S4, S5).
+As the predicted Z. tritici sRNA loci and chromosomes differ in length substantially we therefore calculated for each chromosome the percentage occupied by sRNA loci.
+This revealed that all accessory chromosomes, apart from chromosome 19, were substantially more densely covered by sRNA loci (Supplementary Table S5).
+Nevertheless, sRNA loci identified on accessory chromosomes appeared to show activities comparable to those of sRNA loci residing on core chromosomes.
+That is the interrogation of the sRNAseq dataset revealed that each 1 kb of sRNA loci located on accessory and core chromosomes generates on average from 991 (chromosome 21) to 3127 (chromosome 19) sRNA reads, and from 1323 (chromosome 10) to 4544 (chromosome 11) sRNA reads, respectively (Supplementary Table S5).